marcglasberg/asyncredux.com/flutter/comparisons/vanilla-redux.md

   when it arrives.
 This would be easy if the scroll position was in the store, but it must be in the `ScrollController` instead.

-### Why use Async Redux over the original Redux?
+### Why use AsyncRedux over the original Redux?

-Async Redux solves all these problems and more:
+AsyncRedux solves all these problems and more:

 * It's easier to learn and use than vanilla Redux.
 * It includes testing tools that make even complex tests easy to write and run.